 This may sound strange to some, but as a young child I didn’t really enjoy sweets that much.
 As I got older, my sweet tooth got bigger.
 However, I still have a deep appreciation for tangy flavours.
-This is especially true on hot summer days when I just want a light, sweet snack that won’t leave me feeling stuffed and tired.
+This is especially true on hot summer days when I just want a light, sweet snack that won’t leave me feeling stuffed and heavy.

 - oat flour

-- passion fruit puree
+- and for the glaze, passion fruit puree

 By placing the dough in the fridge before baking, the butter cools and solidifies.
-Once you bake the cookies, they spread less because it takes longer for the butter to begin melting.
+When you bake the cookies, they spread less because it takes longer for the butter to begin melting.
 They also maintain a soft, crumbly texture.
 If you bake the room temperature dough, the butter is softer which means moisture will evaporate quickly in the oven and the cookies would become crispier and brittle.

 Passion Fruit Cookies, Gluten Free